Trenton, Florida: Post-Reconstruction to present

-2018 Shooting
+2018 shooting

 On Thursday, April 19, 2018, two Gilchrist County Sheriff's deputies were attacked and slain by a lone gunman while on duty, eating lunch at a local restaurant.
 The two deputies were identified by Sheriff Bobby Schultz as Sergeant Noel Ramirez and Deputy Taylor Lindsey.
 The killer, identified as Gilchrist County resident John Hubert Highnote, was found outside the restaurant in his vehicle, where he had committed suicide.
 The investigation into any possible motive was inconclusive.

 Geography

-The approximate coordinates for the City of Trenton is located near the southern border of Gilchrist County at (29.615081, –82.817732).
+The City of Trenton is located near the southern border of Gilchrist County in North Central Florida.

 U.S. Route 129 is the city's Main Street; it leads north 28 mi to Branford and south 11 mi to Chiefland.
 Florida State Road 26 (Wade Street) leads east 13 mi to Newberry and 30 mi to Gainesville, while to the west it leads 8 mi to Fanning Springs.
 Florida State Road 47 (Trenton Boulevard) intersects US 129 in the northern part of Trenton and leads northeast 42 mi to Lake City.

 According to the United States Census Bureau, the city of Trenton has a total area of 8.8 km2, all land.

 The Florida Department of Corrections' nearby Lancaster Correctional Institution is 3 mi from Trenton.